 absence from this Commonwealth.

-(iii) Transfer of bank accounts, stocks, automobiles and other registered property
+c.
+Transfer of bank accounts, stocks, automobiles and other registered property to

-(vii) Membership in social, civic, political, athletic and religious organizations located
+g.
+Membership in social, civic, political, athletic and religious organizations located in this

-(ix) A sworn statement by the student or his/her parents or legal guardian in the case of a
+i.
+A sworn statement by the student or his/her parents or legal guardian in the case of a

-minor declaring his/her intention to make this Commonwealth his/her
+minor declaring his/her intention to make this Commonwealth his/her residence either

-(x) A sworn statement from the parents or legal guardian of a minor setting forth
+j.
+A sworn statement from the parents or legal guardian of a minor setting forth facts to